Getting the right health care

 - A thermometer

-NHS Choices (http://www.nhs.uk) a dedicated website where you can find up-to-date and expert advice on a range of illnesses and complaints, as well as find your nearest NHS services, such as GPs, dentists, pharmacists, minor injuries units and so on.
+NHS Choices (http://www.nhs.uk) - a dedicated website where you can find up-to-date and expert advice on a range of illnesses and other health problems, as well as find your nearest NHS services, such as GPs, dentists, pharmacists, minor injuries units and so on.

-NHS Direct (111) provides a confidential telephone service, 24 hours a day, to give advice and guidance on health when it's less urgent than 999.
+Call 111 - a confidential telephone service, 24 hours a day, to give advice on health when it's less urgent than 999.

 Your Local Pharmacy

-Your local high street pharmacy can provide confidential, expert advice and treatment for a range of common illnesses and complaints, without having to wait for a GP appointment or go to A&E.
+Your local high street pharmacy can provide confidential, expert advice and treatment for a range of common illnesses and complaints, without having to wait for a Doctor's appointment or going to A&E.